Freelancer-Protocol/docs/index.md

 ##### For both parties

-Dividing a single project into multiple milestones enables better planning, visibility and a more gradual investment (of time for the freelancer and money for the client).
+Dividing a single project into multiple milestones with explicit description enables better planning, visibility and a more gradual investment (of time for the freelancer and money for the client).

 ### 📜 Reduced legal hassle